marekgluza/marekgluza.github.io/available_positions/openings.md

 * Research assistants: [If you want to assist our research, see here for other openings](#other-openings).
 Read the PhD project descriptions because you will be assisting in their projects.

 ### Context from the hiring manager

-I'm hiring for 10 roles in a new quantum technologies strike-team in Singapore.
+I’m hiring a strike-team of 10 intellectual 'Swiss-knives' who will forge quantum technology advances with me at NTU Singapore.
 I’ll teach you how to operate like a Swiss-knife serving between quantum theory and hardware reality.
 You don’t need to have it all figured out, but you need to know what you bring to the table.

 The team (5 PhD students, 3 Postdocs, 2 RAs) will operate along the following 3 profiles and then see the job descriptions below (or use links above).